-ROSA PARKS, MOTHER OF THE MODERN DAY CIVIL RIGHTS MOVEMENT HONORED
+MTA HONORS ROSA PARKS, MOTHER OF THE MODERN DAY CIVIL RIGHTS MOVEMENT

-The woman whose refusal to surrender her seat on a Montgomery, Alabama bus in 1955 served as a lightning rod for the modern day civil rights movement, was honored today at a Metro Rail station.
+The woman whose refusal to surrender her seat on a Montgomery, Alabama bus in 1955 served as a lightning rod for the modern day civil rights movement, will be recognized on March 20, 1998 by the MTA at a Metro Rail station.

-A celebration was held at the Imperial/Wilmington Metro Blue Line/Green Line Station to mark the contribution of Rosa Parks to racial equality.
-Ms. Parks was ill and unable to attend today's event during which officials unveiled an artist's rendering of a bronze plaque which will be installed at a later date.
+Rosa Parks will be on hand at the Imperial/Wilmington Metro Blue Line/Green Line Station between 10 a.m. and noon as MTA celebrates her contribution to racial equality.
+Officials will unveil an artist's rendering of a bronze plaque which will be installed at a later date in her honor.

-The dedication was spearheaded by MTA's African-American Employees Association (AAEA) and MTA Board Member and Los Angeles County Supervisor Yvonne Brathwaite Burke.
+The dedication has been spearheaded by MTA's African-American Employees Association (AAEA) and MTA Board Member and Los Angeles County Supervisor Yvonne Brathwaite Burke.